 On the celebrity/entertainment and business side, Ronald's past clients includes movie producer and two-time Oscar nominated Barry Mendel ("Munich", "Bridesmaids", "The Royal Tenenbaums", "The Sixth Sense", and "Unbreakable" to name a few), who obtained a USTA ranking and achieve a top 20 ranking in Southern California.
 In the April 2012 Issue of the US Tennis Magazine, Barry recounted his rewarding year-long tennis and fitness training experience with Ronald.
 Ronald also trained business mogul and Russian billionaire Dmitry Rybolovlev, and reality show star Adrienne Maloof of Housewives of Beverly Hills and co owner of Maloof Companies and former owner of the Sacramento Kings.
 Ronald's over all tennis training includes tennis feeding drills, live drills, stategy, technique, Pre-competition, video analysis, on court and off court fitness drills designed to improve your balance, footwork, endurance, speed, agility, coordination, and power as well as tournament coaching upon request.

 Ronald is an Ambassador for Peace and Sport, an organization under the High Patronage of SAS Prince Albert II of Monaco.
 In 2006, the city of Castelnau de Médoc, in the world famous wine country region of Bordeaux in France named its newly built tennis facility after Ronald.
 In 1989, he was Honorary Consul of Haiti in Bordeaux, France.
 He speaks several languages fluently.
 Besides coaching the game of tennis, Ronald produced the first two of a series of Instructional Tennis Videos, "Monster Forehand" and "Blazing One-Handed Backhand".
 Ronald is the son of a former Haitian Diplomat at the United Nations and Minister of Agriculture of Haiti.
 He is the youngest of a family of six children and learned how to play tennis in Congo (Ex Zaire) in 1974 and discovered competitive tennis in Bordeaux, France in 1978 under the wing of his brother, Lionel.
 He trained with the French Tennis Federation training program during one year at the Ligue de Guyenne in Bordeaux and was ranked #8 junior player in the world in 1982.
 He turned pro in 1983 and retired from Professional tennis in 2002 and opened the Ronald Agenor Tennis Academy in Los Angeles, CA. That same year he married former international print and runway Model, Tonya, and has two daughters and became a US citizen in 2006.
 Ronald's other passion is music and started to play the guitar at age 15.
 He released his debut single "J'ai Le Bordeaux Blues" on April 17, 2013 and performed live at the ATP World Tour Event of Atlanta and in 2014 released his new album "Genius Love".
-His new album "Strings Of My Life" is due in 2017.
+His new album "22" released in June 2017 is available for preview on iTunes and CD Baby.

 Today, Ronald, whose life seems to be based on strings, spends his time between coaching tennis, playing exhibitions, music, and family.